Today I’m sharing the game-changing cookbook Pantry to Plate: Improvise Meals You Love―from What You Have! by Heather Crosby from YumUniverse.

 Keep reading to see why Heather’s mix-and-match recipes blew me away, preview a gluten-free lemon waffles recipe from the book, and enter to win your own Pantry to Plate cookbook below.

 AND IF YOU’RE IN CHICAGO: Come see me and Heather in person at Same Day Cafe in Logan Square on July 19 as part of Heather’s cookbook tour.
-You can taste recipe from the book, drink cocktails featuring Will’s famous handmade sodas, and make your own veggie-stamping craft.
-We’ll also have some treats sponsored by Paper Mart.
+You can taste recipe from the book, drink cocktails featuring Will’s famous handmade sodas and spirits from Few Spirits and DIY cocktail stirrers made using wooden stir sticks and washi tape from Paper Mart, plus make your own veggie-stamping reusable natural cotton shopping bags sponsored by Paper Mart.
+You’ll leave the party with a special favor from me and Heather: decadent plant-based pecan and dark chocolate Florentine cookies in super cute window boxes from Paper Mart.

 Last summer I traveled to West Virginia to visit my good friend Heather who you’ve seen here in our video making beet Valentine’s Day cookies tied to handmade heart tea bags and the Gluten Free Baking Academy and Meeting Martha Stewart.
 She was in the middle of creating her second cookbook, Pantry to Plate, and when she showed me her draft and I freaked out at what she had created: an adaptable and fun mix-and-match playbook for cooking what you want with what you have, right now.